-For more information, click on the meeting dates.
-Click here for the Commonwealth Calendar listing of all government meetings open to the public, here for the Virginia Regulatory Town Hall listing of all government meetings of a regulatory nature, and here for Virginia General Assembly legislative committee and commission meetings.
+For more information, click on underlined meeting dates.
+Click here for the Commonwealth Calendar listing of all government meetings open to the public, and here for the Virginia Regulatory Town Hall listing of all government meetings of a regulatory nature.

 For other, non-governmental, events, please see the Water Central News Grouper post, Quick Guide to Virginia Water-related Events.